MAIF/wasm4s/readme.md

 libraryDependencies += "fr.maif" %% "wasm4s" % "1.0.0" classifier "bundle"
 ```

-then you need to have a class that implements the `WasmConfiguration` trait.
-This type represent a wasm vm you want to run.
-Objects that implements
-can be stored anywhere you want.
-This library provides a `BasicWasmConfiguration` implementation, but you can build your own.
+the dependency is quite big as it embed multiarch build of wasmtime and extism.

+## how to use it in you project

+Wasm4s is supposed to be used in an environment where you are going to store and retrieve configurations of wasm vms with callable functions.
+Wasm4s provides a trait called  `WasmConfiguration` that you can extend to represent those vm configuration.
+You need to extend the `WasmConfiguration` trait with your own implementation in order to interact with wasm4s.
+Wasm4s provides a `BasicWasmConfiguration` implementation, but you can build your own.
+It doesn't matter if those configuration are just objects in memory or something that is stored durably in a datastore.
+Wasm4s provides an `InMemoryWasmConfigurationStore` type to store your configuration in memory.

-then create an integration context class that will provide access to everything needed
+Once you have types that extends `WasmConfiguration`, you'll need to create an integration context class that will provide access to the whole infrastructure needed by wasm4s

 for instance, here is the otoroshi integration :